 The Musket is an accuracy-based, single target, ranged hit-scan weapon in New World.
-It scales from the dexterity stat primarily at 0.9X and has a secondary stat of Intellect (0.6x).
+It scales from the dexterity stat primarily and has a secondary stat of Intellect.
 The Musket is New Worlds’ only Hit scan weapon.
 For more about the Musket continue reading our New World Musket Guide.

-Every musket ability, along with all light and heavy attacks will consume Tier 2+ ammo on use.
-The musket can be used without having ammo equipped to your ammunitions slot.
+The musket can be used without having ammo equipped to your ammunition slot.
 However, having no ammo will not provide you with any additional damage bonuses.
-You can obtain ammo for your bow by looting them enemies and boxes, craft them yourself, or purchase them from the faction vendor or trading post.
+You can obtain ammo for your bow by looting them enemies and boxes, craft them yourself, or purchasing them from the faction vendor or trading post.
 There are different tiers of ammo with each tier increasing the damage dealt.